-The street view of 350 Grace is a sleek and simple black and white facade but once you open their front door a vibrant blue, white and brick interior greets you.
-Their menu is a perfect marriage of traditional southern comfort food and innovative modern cuisine.
-Not only is the food delicious and innovative, it is completely gluten and grain free.
-Chef Willie Moats brings extreme talent to 350 Grace’s’ menu with dishes like Black Garlic Molasses Glazed Half Cornish Hen served with maple sweet potatoes, fried okra, tomato marmalade and melted goat cheese.
-Their cocktail menu favors southern concoctions like the Salted Grapefruit Bourbon Martini (Jim Beam Block, ruby red grapefruit juice, simple syrup, grapefruit zest) or try an after dinner drink, Mississippi Mud (Goslings Rum, creme de banana, half-and-half and Hennessy).
-To cap off the meal indulge on a savory Cast Iron Skillet Cornbread Brûlée served with fresh blueberry jam.
+The street view of 350 Grace is a sleek and simple black and white facade, but once you open their front door, a vibrant blue, white and brick interior greets you.
+Their menu is a perfect marriage of traditional Southern comfort food and modern cuisine.
+Not only is the food delicious and innovative; it is completely gluten- and grain-free.
+Chef Willie Moats brings extreme talent to the 350 Grace menu with dishes like Black Garlic Molasses Glazed Half Cornish Hen served with maple sweet potatoes, fried okra, tomato marmalade and melted goat cheese.
+Their cocktail menu favors Southern concoctions like the Salted Grapefruit Bourbon Martini (Jim Beam Black, ruby red grapefruit juice, simple syrup, grapefruit zest), or try an after dinner drink like Mississippi Mud (Goslings Rum, creme de banana, half-and-half and Hennessy).
+To cap off the meal, indulge in a Cast Iron Skillet Cornbread Brûlée served with fresh blueberry jam.

-Southern wraparound porches will catch your eye when you drive by Bar-Q’s location which is nestled inside Bold Mariner Brewery.
-Then, your attention will quickly divert to the oversized meat smoker that resides in their parking lot, leaving you to wonder just how delicious their BBQ must be.
+Southern wraparound porches will catch your eye when you drive by Bar-Q’s location nestled inside Bold Mariner Brewing Company.
+Then, your attention will quickly divert to the oversized meat smoker that resides in their parking lot, leaving you to wonder just how delicious their barbecue must be.
 Next, comes the beautiful aromas of freshly smoked meat that will have your mouth watering almost instantly.
-Bar-Q has an à la carte menu, but we highly suggest filling up a platter with their moist brisket, fall-off-the-bone ribs, rich mac and cheese, spicy (but not too spicy) jalapeño and cheddar links, classic cornbread and the menu doesn’t end there!
-Pit Master, Jayme Campbell, is a barbecue pro but embraces his creative side and on occasion hosts BBQ Sushi Nights at the brewery.
+Bar-Q has an à la carte menu, but we highly suggest filling up a platter with their moist brisket, fall-off-the-bone ribs, rich mac and cheese, spicy (but not too spicy) jalapeño and cheddar links and classic cornbread.
+Pitmaster Jayme Campbell is a barbecue pro but embraces his creative side and hosts occasional BBQ Sushi Nights at the brewery.

-Established in 1924, Stark and Legum, a haberdashery, is a Norfolk Granby Street landmark offering customers the finest selection of men’s clothing.
-Their talented and knowledgeable staff will help you choose the best apparel and accessories for any occasion.
-Do you need a fancy hat for the upcoming Jazz Festival or a new suit to take your special someone to an anniversary dinner?
-Whatever the occasion may be, Stark and Legum promise to make you the best dressed man in the room, and their legacy in Norfolk has stood the test of time.
+Established in 1924, Stark and Legum, a haberdashery, is a Granby Street landmark offering customers the finest selection of men’s clothing, including designer suits, shoes and hats.
+Their talented and knowledgeable staff will help choose the best apparel and accessories for any occasion.